 9.6 Classes whose warning signal has not been announced must keep clear of the starting area and all boats whose warning signal has been made.
 Boats infringing this instruction may be protested by the race committee and the penalty may be DSQ.
 Please note Ramsgate Port Control are available on VHF 14.

-9.7 A boat may use her engine or be towed in order to get to the starting area after her preparatory signal provided that, before she starts, she stops using her engine or drops her tow and then takes a penalty by promptly making one turn including one tack and one gybe.
+9.7 A boat may use her engine in order to get to the starting area after her preparatory signal provided that, before she starts, she stops using her engine and then takes a penalty by promptly making one turn including one tack and one gybe.

 10. CHANGE OF THE NEXT LEG OF THE COURSE